Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

 \section{Edge Attribution Calculation in Att-GNNs}

-In this section, we first describe our notations used in the paper.
-Then, we formalize the problem of calculating the edge attribution in Att-GNNs, and then propose \textsc{GAtt}, an approach for incorporating the computation tree to compute edge attributions.
+In this section, we first describe the notation used in the paper.
+Then, we formalize the problem of calculating edge attributions in Att-GNNs, and propose \textsc{GAtt}, an approach to incorporate the computation tree into edge attributions.